Stuart-Wilcox/AI-2/README.md

 **Specifications:**

-Briefly discuss the problem and form your machine learning task Get the dataset, describe the data structure with necessary output; visualize the data to discover more insights, apply at least one approach to analyze one perspective like the feature correlation
+- Briefly discuss the problem and form your machine learning task
+- Get the dataset, describe the data structure with necessary output; visualize the data to discover more insights, apply at least one approach to analyze one perspective like the feature correlation
+- Prepare the data: apply at least one approach (data cleaning, or feature scaling etc.) to your data
+- Use these two models: naive bayes classifier and Perceptron, describe your evaluation metrics, train and fine-tune each model to get the promising one
+- Predict the test set, generate the required prediction format then submit to Kaggle, report your model’s result in your assignment

+**What You Will Submit:**
+1. A written report to describe your work on each specification of this assignment, as well as the necessary outputs for each step.

+2. Your source code file.
+The jupyter notebook file (.ipynb) is recommended, then you can attach a single file with the name format UWOuserid_Assign1.ipynb; if you choose other ways, like matlab,  to implement this project, please attach all your code files in to one zip file with the same name format.